robinmonjo/sc-redis/README.md

 1. fork this repository and clone it
 2. `make vendor`
-3. `make redis-rootfs` (as it's not versioned, you will need [cargo](https://github.com/robinmonjo/cargo) in your path)
+3. `make redis-rootfs` (as it's not versioned, you will need [krgo](https://github.com/robinmonjo/krgo) in your path)
 4. `make build` done !

 Note, if you are working on Vagrant, running `sc-redis` on a shared folder won't work (rootfs extraction will fail).
+You can run integration tests with `make test`.

 Feel free to report any issues or improvement ideas if you have some.